 - Or your schedule?
 Are you able to get it all done in one day or do you need to break things up? – There is nothing wrong with breaking it up over time or even getting the spring cleaning done over a month’s time.
 There are no rules to this.

 Once you’re everything down I want you to look at the list and choose what area to work on first whether that is cleaning a certain room or doing all of the dusting in one day.
 Maybe you were wanting to clear out the junk in a certain area of your house.

-Choose that one area that has you the most stressed were concerned.
 Maybe you don’t have an area that you want to start with first then choose the area you use the most.

 Spring Clean 1 Room At A Time Vs 1 Task By Task

 Everyone thinks differently and I want you to use the system that works best for you.
-But I want to show you why I like to deal with one room at a time Vs working by task.

 If your mind works better doing all of the dusting or moping at once then, by all means, do it that way.
 But I want you to know what your options are.
 As long as you get your tasks done, it doesn’t matter the order you do it.
 You have to know yourself and the way that you think.